-Risk assessments are used as the basis for determining which activities to be carried out in relation to monitoring from an audit perspective.
+Risk assessments Risk assessments are used as the basis for determining which activities are to be carried out in relation to monitoring from an audit perspective.
 One important recurring component is the analysis of the ERM self-assessment results, which are subject to validation procedures.
 The scope of these procedures (meaning the countries and key risks in question) is also determined based on an annual risk assessment.
-Other important tools include country visits and diagnostics.

-Country diagnostics

-In 2014, the Group continued to focus on new countries, since these have been assessed as a risk area in terms of integration from a financial reporting and control standpoint.
-The diagnostic comprises a kit covering IFRS compliance, as well as key controls within financial reporting processes, contract management and IT security.
-These reviews are usually conducted within the first year from the acquisition date and a follow-up is performed during the second year, provided that significant areas for improvement have been identified.
+Country diagnostics The diagnostics comprise a work program covering IFRS compliance, as well as key controls within financial reporting processes, contract management and IT security.
+These reviews are usually conducted within the first year after an aguisition has been made and a follow-up is performed during the second year, provided that significant areas for improvement have been identified.
+The Group continued to focus on new countries during 2015, since these have been assessed as a risk area in terms of integration from a financial reporting and control standpoint.

-Contract management

-Another area that was subject to specific diagnostics in 2014 was the contract management key risk area and compliance with Group Policies in this area.
+Contract management Another focus area is contract management and compliance with Group Policies in this area.
 These reviews are conducted on a rotational basis for all countries.

-Basic controls

-In 2014, Securitas also continued to focus specifically on follow-up on basic controls in its largest countries but also started on a rotational basis in smaller countries.
-Process heat map:
+Basic controls Securitas continues to focus specifically on follow-up of basic controls in its largest countries, but also on a rotational basis in smaller countries, including follow-up of the development in these countries.